DioxusLabs/docsite/docs-src/0.4/en/guide/your_first_component.md

 }
 ```

 > RSX mirrors HTML.
-Because of this you will need to know some html to use Dioxus.
+Because of this, you will need to know some html to use Dioxus.
 >
 > Here are some resources to help get you started learning HTML:
 > - [MDN HTML Guide](https://developer.mozilla.org/en-US/docs/Learn/HTML)